 The onset of sudden illness or a traumatic injury can be particularly dangerous for the 905,000 Rohingya refugees from Myanmar sheltering in and around Cox’s Bazar, Bangladesh.
 With populations dispersed over very large areas, often in remote and isolated locations, access to health services is limited.
 This is particularly the case at night, when many community clinics and other health services are closed.
-The arrival of the monsoon rains, and the greatly increased risk of floods and landslides, intensifies the urgent need for rapidly accessible, community-based emergency health services for Rohingya refugees.
+The arrival of the monsoon rains, and the greatly increased risk of floods and landslides, intensify the urgent need for rapidly accessible, community-based emergency health services for Rohingya refugees.

 To address this challenge, Community Partners International (CPI) is teaming up with Rohingya Community Health Volunteers (CHVs) based in communities throughout Cox’s Bazar to train them in basic first aid techniques and provide ongoing support to provide first response to health emergencies.
 As part of this initiative, between April 22 to 24, 2018, CPI held a 3-day basic first aid workshop in Hakimpara Camp (Camp 14) for 20 CHVs.